Minhtranaccount/credit-risk-classification/Credit_Risk/report.md

 ## Overview of the Analysis

 * This data analysis uses historical lending activity from a lending services company to build a model that can identify the creditworthiness of borrowers.
-Based on the information of provided examples, it builds a model via Machine Learning - Logistic Regression method to predict future outcome.
+Via Machine Learning - Logistic Regression method, it predict future outcome of the home loan applications.
 A value of 0 in the “loan_status” column means that the loan is healthy.
 A value of 1 means that the loan has a high risk of defaulting.